DietrichKa/DietrichKa/README.md

 - 👋 Hi, I’m @DietrichKa
 - 👀 I’m interested in Smart Home
 - 🌱 I’m currently learning C++, JAVA and Python at university.
-- 💞️ I’m looking to collaborate on interesting projects.
+- 💞️ I’m looking for collaboration on interesting projects.
+I want to change the world.
 - 📫 How to reach me dk29x@aol.com .

 <!---